jalaxy33/vcpkg-cmake-template/README.md

 ### 1. Manage Dependencies with vcpkg

 To manage dependencies, you can use vcpkg to install libraries.
-For example, to install OpenCV and ZLIB, run:
+For example, to install zlib and fmt, run:

 ```bash
 vcpkg add port zlib fmt